glennklockwood/limelead/content/pages/electronics/bipolar-junction-transistors.md

 into our test circuit as-is and run the experiment, we get very strange results:

 <div class="shortcode">
-{{< figure src="2n2907-voltage-plot-naive.png" link="2n2907-voltage-plot-naive.png" alt="Voltage at the collector, base, and emitter as base is changed on a PNP transistor" >}}
+{{ figure(src="2n2907-voltage-plot-naive.png", alt="Voltage at the collector, base, and emitter as base is changed on a PNP transistor") }}
 </div>

 According to the above table, just about all values of V<sub>base</sub> we